padmakala8/Linux--Server--Configuration-project/README.md

 sudo apt-get upgrade
 Creating grader User:
 sudo adduser grader
 This will add new user give a password.
-(Mine is) : kala
+(Mine is) :kala

 sudo nano /etc/sudoers
 Below the Root user append the following line